The Joseph Pilates Method

-At the turn of the century we were in the industrial age.
-People in general did much more physical work and had to use their human machines more actively in their daily duties which were a good thing.
-As we moved into the technology age 8 hours per day we slump over an office desk and computer.
-Drive home in our motor vehicle and then flop onto our couch for an evening of television entertainment.
-No more playing ball with the kids on the lawn or taking the dogs for a brisk walk down to the park.
+At the turn of the century, we were in the industrial age.
+People, in general, did more physical work and had to use their human machines (body) more actively in their daily duties, which were beneficial for their health.
+As we progress into the technology age, we slump over our office desk and computer 8 hours per day.
+Then we drive home in our motor vehicle to flop down onto our couch for an evening of television entertainment.
+There is no more playing ball with the kids on the lawn or taking the dogs for a brisk walk down to the park.

-But as the world around us changes so does the fitness industry and carries on to do so.
-There are a great number of different varieties of exercises for all shapes, sizes and age groups.
-From body building, lifting of heavy weights, which stood the test of times to the latest crazes that is now flourishing in the studio’s worldwide.
+As the world around us changes, so does the fitness industry and will continue to do so.
+There are many different variations of exercise methods for all shapes, sizes and age groups.

 Joseph Pilates was born on the 9th of December 1892 in Germany.
-As a child he was sickly.
-Riddled with asthma, rickets and rheumatic fever he soon realised that his human machines’ internal combustion systems were running only on one piston.
-He decided to do something about it and so he embarked on a physical fitness journey to strengthen his body that subsequently took him from nobody to one of the most recognised names in the body fitness industry to date.
-What sets his method of exercise apart from the rest is that he concentrates on strengthening the core muscles and breathing technic.
-Pilates came to the conclusion that the “modern” life-style, bad posture and insufficient oxygen due to bad breathing lay at the roots of poor health.
-He ultimately developed a series of exercises, training-techniques and engineered all the equipment required to teach his method.
-Being a professional boxer and working for the British intelligence and Scotland Yard, training the police force in self-defence technics successfully, he in 1925 immigrated to the United States of America and settle in the big apple.
-On the ship to America he met his future wife Clara.
+As a child, he was sickly.
+Riddled with asthma, rickets and rheumatic fever, he soon realised that his human-machines internal combustion systems ran only on one piston.
+He decided to do something about it, so he embarked on a physical fitness journey to strengthen his body.
+This decision subsequently took him from a ‘nobody’ to one of the most recognised ‘somebody’ in the body fitness industry to date.